Take the plunge with Full Bellies en Route! They’re Cario’s food tour experts.

 Sitting around the table eating our first ‘course’ opened the doors for breezy introductions, chats and general conviviality which set a spirited, easy tone to the evening.

 Onward we walked.
 Our next port of call was a tiny little café.
 We made our way past an equally tiny open kitchen and clambered up steep steps to a small open room.
-We pushed two tables together and chatted excitedly while the owners of this establishment laid our table with just-cooked roast chicken, rice mixed with toasted vermicelli, mulukhiyah (or molokhia – a viscous concoction made by cutting off the leaves of jute and Corchorus plants, then cooked with garlic), and ful (pronounced fool) made from fava beans, soaked overnight and cooked for hours over low heat to remove the bean casings.
+We pushed two tables together and chatted excitedly while the owners of this establishment laid our table then laid it with a variety of dishes including just-cooked roast chicken and rice mixed with toasted vermicelli, mulukhiyah (or molokhia – a viscous concoction made by cutting off the leaves of jute and Corchorus plants, then cooked with garlic).
 And of course, Egyptian flatbread (aish baladi), which is par for the course with every meal.

 From there we headed to a juice specialist.
 We squished inside a cute little bar festooned with fruit bundled into net bags hanging from the ceiling and piles of fresh produce randomly stacked on the counter.
 Like fine wine connoisseurs we slowly sipped four delicious and totally disparate drinks: coconut (like silky coconut ice), tamarind, pressed sugar cane and ‘sweat of the wolf’.
 The last one was a little like hibiscus juice and seriously good.
 What the actual name of the fruit is in English I can’t say but it was truly delicious.

 The remainder of the evening unfolded effortlessly as we ventured down alleys onto main streets and back down alleys.
 We braved the traffic by simply walking straight out into the stream of cars, who promptly beeped madly but stopped gladly.
 It’s street theatre at its best.